tus/tus-resumable-upload-protocol/protocol.md

 #### PATCH

-Servers MUST accept `PATCH` requests against any tus resource and apply the bytes contained in the message at the given `Upload-Offset`.
+Servers MUST accept `PATCH` requests against any unfinished upload and apply the bytes contained in the message at the given `Upload-Offset`.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.